-The Texas State Independent Living Council (SILC) is a nonprofit organization with the mission to assist Texans with disabilities to live as independently as they choose.
+The Texas State Independent Living Council (SILC) is a non-profit organization with the mission to ensure that Texans with disabilities have access to quality Independent Living Services by providing a framework for service delivery.

-Texas SILC is led by a majority of people with disabilities and consists of Governor-appointed members.
+Each state has one SILC.
+Texas SILC is led by a majority of people with disabilities.

 What we do